sssetty/PersonalPage1/README.md

-Personalpage1 is a static website built using HTML,CSS,Jquery and Bootstrap.
+Personalpage1 is a static website built using HTML,CSS,jQuery and Bootstrap.